sfc-gh-boconnor/government_hackathon/README.md

 ![alt text](image-22.png)

-As we are sharing the data, w need to make these views secure.
-Create a SQL cell and copy and paste the following into it
+As we are sharing the data, we need to make these views secure.
+- Create a **SQL** cell and copy and paste the following into it.
+Again, if you are a provider of **gas** data, change the word Electric to **Gas**.

 ```sql